-Cisco proprietary RPR initiates ring wraps in the event of a fiber cut, node failure, node restoration, new node insertion, deletion of the circuit on POS port of SPR, SPR keepalive failure or other traffic problem.
+Cisco proprietary RPR initiates ring wraps in the event of a fiber cut, node failure, node restoration, new node insertion, or other traffic problem.
 This protection mechanism redirects traffic to the original destination by sending it in the opposite direction around the ring after a link state change or after receiving SONET/SDH path level alarms.
 Ring wrapping on the ML-Series card allows convergence times of less than 50 ms for unicast and pass-through traffic.
 Cisco proprietary RPR convergence times are comparable to SONET/SDH and much faster than STP or RSTP.